KaungZawHtet/RoboticForkliftControlSystem/README.md

 ### Room for improvement

-When Project is not big enough, I skip these features
+When Project is not big enough, I skipped these things

 1. Enricher and more complete Application Insight sinks
 2. Testing at FE (eg. playwright or vite testing)